JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Don't know

-21. How did you download/install the Julia version you most frequently use?
+23. How do you download and install Julia?Please select all that apply.
 - [ ] Binaries from JuliaLang.org
 - [ ] I compile Julia from source
+- [ ] JuliaUp
 - [ ] From my Linux distribution
 - [ ] From Homebrew cask on Mac
 - [ ] Official Docker container
-- [ ] Other package manager
+- [ ] None of the above.
-- [ ] Don't know
+- [ ] Other/SPECIFY

-22. With which operating system(s) do you use Julia most frequently?
+24. With which operating system(s) do you use Julia most frequently?
 Please select all that apply.Please select all that apply.
 - [ ] Linux/x86
 - [ ] Windows
 - [ ] Windows with WSL
-- [ ] macOS
+- [ ] macOS/x86
 - [ ] macOS/ARM
 - [ ] ChromeOS
 - [ ] Linux/ARM
 - [ ] Linux/PPC
 - [ ] FreeBSD
-- [ ] Other
-- [ ] Don't know
+- [ ] Other/SPECIFY

-23. Which hardware accelerators, if any, do you use together with Julia?
+25. Which kind of parallelism, if any, do you use together with Julia?
 Please select all that apply.Please select all that apply.
+- [ ] Tasks/coroutines
+- [ ] Julia multi-threading (Threads)
+- [ ] Other multi-threading (e.g., Polyester.jl)
+- [ ] GPU computing
+- [ ] Julia distributed computing (Distributed)
+- [ ] Other distributed computing (e.g., MPI.jl, UCX.jl)
+- [ ] Large-scale parallel computing (>100 nodes)
+- [ ] None of the above.
+- [ ] Other/SPECIFY

+26. Which hardware accelerators, if any, do you use together with Julia?
+Please select all that apply.Please select all that apply.
 - [ ] Nvidia GPU (released in the last 2 years)
-- [ ] Nvidia GPU (Older than 2 years)
+- [ ] Nvidia GPU (older than 2 years)
-- [ ] Multiple Nvidia GPUs in one box
+- [ ] Multiple Nvidia GPUs in one system
+- [ ] Apple M-series GPU
 - [ ] AMD GPU
 - [ ] Intel GPU
 - [ ] Distributed cluster of GPUs
-- [ ] Google TPU
-- [ ] Google TPU Pod
-- [ ] Other
+- [ ] Quantum computer
-- [ ] None
+- [ ] None of the above.
-- [ ] Don't know
+- [ ] Other/SPECIFY

-24. What resources have you found most useful when learning Julia for the first time or when learning how to do something in Julia?
+27. What resources have you found most useful when learning Julia for the first time or when learning how to do something in Julia?
 Please select all that apply.Please select all that apply.
-- [ ] JuliaAcademy
-- [ ] Exercism Julia track
 - [ ] Julia manual
-- [ ] Webinars
-- [ ] In-person university courses
-- [ ] Online university courses
-- [ ] Other online courses
+- [ ] YouTube tutorials
 - [ ] JuliaCon presentations
-- [ ] Other presentations
-- [ ] YouTube tutorials
 - [ ] Julia books
+- [ ] JuliaAcademy
+- [ ] Online courses
+- [ ] Webinars
+- [ ] Exercism Julia track
+- [ ] University courses
-- [ ] None of the above
+- [ ] None of the above.
-- [ ] Don't know
+- [ ] Other/SPECIFY

-25. Which of the following do you use as part of your work?
+28. Which of the following do you use?
 Please select all that apply.Please select all that apply.
 - [ ] Data science
 - [ ] Modeling and simulation
-- [ ] Optimal control
 - [ ] Statistics
 - [ ] Optimization
 - [ ] Machine learning
+- [ ] Scientific machine learning
+- [ ] Artificial intelligence
+- [ ] Automatic differentiation
+- [ ] Scripting
 - [ ] Visualization
-- [ ] Blockchain
 - [ ] Differential equations
-- [ ] Artificial intelligence
 - [ ] Graphics
+- [ ] Controls
 - [ ] Signal processing
 - [ ] Image processing
 - [ ] Supercomputing
 - [ ] Computer vision
-- [ ] Genetic data processing
-- [ ] Robotics
-- [ ] Quantum computing
-- [ ] Scripting
+- [ ] Probabilistic programming
-- [ ] None of the above
+- [ ] None of the above.
-- [ ] Don't know
+- [ ] Other/SPECIFY

-26. Which of the following best describes you?
+29. Which of the following best describes you?
 Please select all that apply.Please select all that apply.
 - [ ] Academic - student, researcher, instructor, scientist
 - [ ] Professional - analyst, engineer, developer, researcher, manager, scientist
+- [ ] Hobbyist
-- [ ] None of the above
+- [ ] None of the above.
-- [ ] Don't know

-27. IF ACADEMIC: Which of the following best describes you?
+30. IF ACADEMIC: Which of the following best describes you?
 Please select all that apply.Please select all that apply.
-- [ ] Graduate or postgraduate student or researcher
+- [ ] Graduate student
+- [ ] Postdoctoral researcher or fellow
 - [ ] Faculty
 - [ ] Instructor
-- [ ] Undergraduate student or researcher
+- [ ] Undergraduate student
-- [ ] High school student or researcher
+- [ ] High school student
-- [ ] Research scientist
-- [ ] Research assistant
+- [ ] Researcher
 - [ ] Research software engineer
-- [ ] Consultant
 - [ ] System administrator
-- [ ] None of the above
+- [ ] None of the above.
-- [ ] Don't know
+- [ ] Other/SPECIFY

-28. IF ACADEMIC: What is your primary industry or field of study?
+31. IF ACADEMIC: What are your primary fields of study or research?
 Please select all that apply.Please select all that apply.
 - [ ] Computer science
 - [ ] Mathematics
+- [ ] Statistics
 - [ ] Physics
-- [ ] Biology
+- [ ] Biology, life sciences
 - [ ] Electrical engineering
 - [ ] Mechanical engineering
+- [ ] Industrial engineering
 - [ ] Economics
 - [ ] Geosciences
 - [ ] Astronomy
-- [ ] Medicine
+- [ ] Medicine, pharmaceuticals
 - [ ] Aerospace engineering
 - [ ] Finance
 - [ ] Civil engineering